Model-based resonance tracking of linear systems: Implementation and numerical simulations

-The input to our model is the control force $u_g = [u_{pm}, u_{sm}]^T$ that can be exerted on the primary and the secondary.
-The subscripts $pm$ and $sm$ indicate variables of the primary and the secondary mode, respectively.
-Given the displacement of the oscillators $x_g = [x_{pm}, x_{sm}]^T$, which are also the system output, the system dynamics are described by
+The input to our model is the control force $u_g = [u_p, u_s]^T$ that can be exerted on the primary and secondary modes.
+The subscripts $p$ and $s$ indicate variables of the primary and secondary modes, respectively.
+Given the displacement of the oscillators $x_g = [x_p, x_s]^T$, the system dynamics are described by

-where $D_g$ and $K_g$ are the damping and stiffness matrices of the system respectively.
-The Coriolis effect is captured by
+where $D_g$ and $K_g$ are the damping and stiffness matrices of the system, respectively.
+The Coriolis acceleration acts on the system through

-where $\omega_z$ is the rotation speed to be measured.
+where $\omega_z$ is the rotational speed to be measured.
 For our simulations, the model parameters were set to

-as proposed in \cite{Fei2015}.
-The model is normalized and all the units are dropped in the following.
-To increase the sensitivity of the sensor and improve its dynamics response, we used state feedback based on the LQR design (see Appendix~\ref{app:optimalLQR}).
-We selected the state and input weights as diagonal matrices $Q_c = \text{diag}\left( \right)$ and $R_c = \text{diag}\left( \right)$.
-As a result, the sensitivity was increased roughly from \num{0.15} to \SI{0.5}{\hertz\second\per\radian}.
-The input to the CSS system is then synthesized as $s_k = K \hat{z}_k + s_r $, where $K$ is the state feedback matrix and $s_r$ is a constant offset.

-The system has two resonance frequencies, each one associated with the respectful oscillator.
-Under the effect of $\omega_z$ they shift towards different directions, one to higher frequencies while the other to lower.
-To better capture this effect, we do not apply $h_k$ to all of the system states; we correct the states of the primary mode by $h_k$ and the states of the secondary by the conjugate $\overline{h_k}$.
-Thus, some modifications of the basic algorithm are necessary to accommodate the change.
-For the calculation of the Gauss-Newton direction in~(\ref{eq:complexGN}), $h_k$ and $\overline{h_k}$ are treated as separate variables \cite{Kreutz-Delgado2009}.
-Therefore, we calculate two separate recursion for the state derivatives, $\hat{z}_{h,k}$ and $\hat{z}_{\overline{h},k}$, with respect to $h_k$ and $\overline{h_k}$, respectively.
-The $\tilde{h}_k$ update becomes